Saints Dethrone Rams as NFL's Team to Beat

 The young man's domination only serves as a microcosm of the Saints' overall success, though.

-After losing 48-40 to the Tampa Bay Buccaneers in the season opener, New Orleans has reeled off seven straight victories since, with its latest being the most impressive while showing exactly why it's now the league's creme de la creme.
+Since losing 48-40 to the Tampa Bay Buccaneers in their season opener, the Saints have reeled off seven straight victories, with their latest being the most impressive while showing exactly why they are now the league's creme de la creme.

 Yes, Thomas became a legend.
 But it's about so much more.
-The Saints roster is loaded with difference-makers at every level—which provides an edge over their competition.
+The Saints' roster is loaded with difference-makers at every level—which provides an edge over their competition.

 The passing game has always been the hallmark of Sean Payton's offense, and it starts with the NFL's all-time leading passer, Drew Brees.